CrimsonMugen/SYSadmin/README.md

 <ins>**Notes:**<ins>
 - Make sure to replace "\\server\share" with the actual path of your network drive that you want to map.
 Additionally, replace "HKCU:\Software\MyCompany" with a suitable path for your organization.
 These scripts also use registry keys to determine whether it's the user's first login.

+# Go-Phish

+<ins>**Info:**<ins>
+- draft HTML page used for internal phishing for employee education purposes.
+This form includes fields for name, number, and email, along with a submit button.
+The image is displayed at the top of the form within the designated image container.

+<ins>**Notes:**<ins>
+- Replace "your_image.png" with the actual path to your PNG image.